Calisto0115/Function-and-Errors-ETH-AVAX/README.md

 ## Requirements
 To interact with the smart contract, you'll need:
 * A development environment for Ethereum smart contracts
-* An Ethereum wallet or client (e.g., MetaMask) to deploy and interact with the contract.
+* An Ethereum wallet or client (e.g., MetaMask) to compile,deploy and interact with the smart contract.

 ## Authors
 David Joshua B. Bucol